 Related Position Papers

-Industrial Policy: Orgalim proposals for amendments to the Net-Zero Industry Act [25 May 2023]
+Industrial Policy: Orgalim position and recommendation to the Net-Zero Industry Act [25 May 2023]

 Industrial Policy: Orgalim's contribution to the Industrial Forum questionnaire on Industrial Strategy [22 February 2021]